 you ‘re in for top quality baguettes, croissants and escargots chocolat pistache

 .
 Their baked goodies are so sought after, they can even afford to close down in the weekend.
 Don’t miss the elaborately decorated ceiling!
+An ideal place to grab some nice sweets when you ‘re wandering through Paris with kids.

 Looking over the canal, Artazart